EliottTardieu/Drinked/README.md

 </ol>
 You have now imported successfully the drinked database, with already existing examples in it.

+If you want to reset data to the original examples, you can remove all your data and import drinked_data.sql in your database.

 ##### Now to get your drinkedDB to work:

 <ol>